NadeemAfana/tunnel/README.md

 1. It's FREE and has no limitation on its usage.

 # Server Setup
-1. Create a `secrets.env` file that contains 2 entries: `authorized_keys.enc` and `ssh_host_key.enc`.
-    1. The `ssh_host_key.enc` entry contains the base64 value of the SSH host-specific private key, which is used to identify the host.
+1. Create an `ssh_host_key_enc` env variable that contains the base64 value of the SSH host-specific private key which is used to identify the host.
 You can generate a new key using the command `ssh-keygen -t ecdsa -f /tmp/ssh` to generate the file and then base64 encode it `cat /tmp/ssh | base64 -w 0`.
-    Each client that want to connect must have their public key added to the list.
-The list of all keys is base64 encoded.
+1. Create an `authorized_keys_enc` env variable which is the base64 value of the list of all client public SSH keys (each key separated by line feed.
+The key format is SHA256.
+See https://tools.ietf.org/html/rfc4648#section-3.2).
+Each client that wants to connect must have their public key added to a whitelist list.
-    1. The `authorized_keys.enc` entry contains a list of all the client public SSH keys separated by a new line.
-    1. A valid `secrets.env` would look like the following
-        ```
-        authorized_keys.enc=c3NoLXJzYSBBQUFBQjNOemFDMXljMkVB=
-        ssh_host_key.enc=LS0tLS1CRUdJTiBPUEVOU1NIIFBSSVZBVEU==
-        ```
 1. The tunnel requires a **DNS domain** to work.
 The domain and all subdomains must point to the server for the http tunnel to work.
 The app will assign a unique subdomain for each HTTP client.
 For example, if your DNS domain is  `abc.io`, then `x.abc.io` and all subdomains (ie `*.abc.io`) must point to the server.
 1. The following TCP ports must be open on the server